 Reminder, JUBLIA is applied on, around, and under the nail to get the site of infection.
 Wait at least 10 minutes after showering, bathing, or washing before applying JUBLIA to ensure your toenails are clean and dry before application.

 Remove the cap from the JUBLIA bottle.

-Hold the bottle upside down directly over the affected toenail.
-By turning the bottle upside down, the entire brush will become moistened with the solution.
+- Hold the JUBLIA bottle upside down directly over the affected toenail and gently squeeze the bottle to moisten the entire brush with the solution

-Do not squeeze the bottle, or press or rub the brush firmly against the toenail while spreading JUBLIA with the brush.
+- Do not squeeze bottle while spreading JUBLIA.
+Do not press or rub the brush firmly against the toenail.

 - Wash your hands with soap and water after applying JUBLIA.